chatatechnologies/react-autoql/README.md

 **introMessage**: Customize the intro message to use your own branded voice.
 The customerName prop will be ignored if this is provided.

+**fontFamily**: Customize the font family to the provided font wherever possible.
+Accepts any css font family that is available, and if not it will default on sans-serif

 **enableVoiceRecord**: Enables the speech to text button.
 Note that this feature is only available in Google Chrome.
 It will fail silently on other browsers.

 **enableAutocomplete**: If this is enabled, you will see query suggestions as you type in the chat bar.